FC Lausanne-Sport: 21st century

 After the 2001–02 season, Lausanne-Sports were relegated because the club did not obtain a first level license for the 2002–03 season.
 Following the 2002–03 season in the second division, Lausanne-Sports FC were again relegated due to bankruptcy.
 They were reformed as FC Lausanne-Sport for the 2003–04 season and had to begin play at the fourth tier.
 The team was promoted in consecutive seasons from the fourth division after the 2003–04 season and the third division after the 2004–05 season.
-After an additional six years in the second tier of Swiss football, the club was promoted to the Super League for the 2011–12 season for a three season stay before being relegated in 2014.
-After two seasons in the second tier the team was promoted for a two season stay in the top division in 2016 and survived relegation in their first season before being relegated back to the second tier again in 2018.
+After an additional six years in the second tier of Swiss football, the club was promoted to the Super League for the 2011–12 season for a three-season stay before being relegated in 2014.
+After two seasons in the second tier the team was promoted for a two-season stay in the top division in 2016 and survived relegation in their first season before being relegated back to the second tier again in 2018.
 Now somewhat of a yo-yo club the team were promoted to the top tier again in 2020.

 Lausanne-Sport qualified for the 2010–11 UEFA Europa League after they reached the 2010 Swiss Cup final against Champions League-qualified Basel.
 In the 2010–11 Europa League, while still playing in the second tier Challenge League, they performed a shock getting to the group stages beating favourites Lokomotiv Moscow on the way.

 Lausanne-Sport were relegated to the Swiss Challenge League at the end of the 2013–14 Swiss Super League season.
 Two years later, they finished first in the 2015–16 Swiss Challenge League, which promoted them back to the top tier of Swiss football for the 2016–17 season.

 On 13 November 2017, the club was acquired by Ineos, a Swiss-based British petrochemicals company owned by Jim Ratcliffe, the nation's wealthiest person.
 The first transfer under the new ownership was that of Enzo Fernández, son of Zinedine Zidane.
 However, the season ended with relegation.
 Ratcliffe's brother Bob became club president in March 2019.
 The club won promotion back to the top flight as champions of the 2019–20 Swiss Challenge League.
+On 27 May 2023, Lausanne-Sport secure promotion to Super League from 2023 to 2024 after draw 2–2 against FC Aarau, finished in runner-up and return to top tier after one-year absence.
+They currently sit 10th place in the Swiss Super League after recently losing out 1-0 to Servette.

+In 2024–25 season, Lausanne-Sport secure finish 5th place and qualify to European competition from next season.

+On 28 August 2025, Lausanne-Sport secure reach qualify to Conference League League Phase for the first time in their history after defeat Beşiktaş 0–1 on away games and win aggregate 1–2.

+Stadium

+Lausanne Sport play in new stadium at Stade de la Tuiliere previously stadium Stade Olympique Pontaise.